-Version control is a nice way to keep track of work.
-As a bonus you've got automatic backup and you can trace major fsck-ups.
-In my honest opinion code versioning is a must.
-However plain-text versioning can work as well.
-I'm moving further and further towards text-only computing, so it is natural step forward to version my textfiles also.
+Version control is a veeery nice way to keep track of one's work.
+As a bonus you've got backup automatically and you can trace when the major fsck up has happened.
+Code base versioning is a must in my honest opinion.
+However plain-text versioning can work as well and as I'm moving further and further towards text-only computing it is natural step forward to do it also.

 I've got a little catalog of text notes, passages etc. that I was storing on my VPS for some time now.
-I access this catalog from different computers (all in my total control, hence with secure connection over SSH) to note stuff.
+I accessed this catalog from different computers (all in my total control, hence secure connection over SSH there was) to note stuff.
 It is far from perfect as I needed stable internet connection to do so.
-Of course that's not really a problem in a big city.
+Of course in a big city it's not really a problem.
 However internet connection also means lots of distractions!

 Prerequisites